sy2u/course-archive/Project/README_m3.md

     - feel free to add more folders if needed.
   - **You must have a folder for each optimization individually** even if you stacked all of them for your final submission.
 - Push your code to GitHub!
-  - Only add your changes from `/project/src/layer/custom/m3-forward.cu`
+  - Only add your changes in `/project/src/layer/custom/m3-forward.cu` and `/project/m3`
 - **We strongly recommend that you periodically make commits**, local or not, to ensure that you have a record of your work saved.
 You can always just soft reset to merge your commits.
 It also provides proof in case something goes wrong with submissions.

 ```